On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Abstract

 \section{Abstract}

 A question of interest both in Hopf-Galois theory and in the theory of skew braces is whether the holomorph $\Hol(N)$ of a finite soluble group $N$ can contain an insoluble regular subgroup.
 We investigate the more general problem of finding an insoluble transitive subgroup $G$ in $\Hol(N)$ with soluble point stabilisers.
 We call such a pair $(G,N)$ irreducible if we cannot pass to proper non-trivial quotients $\overline{G}$, $\overline{N}$ of $G$, $N$ so that $\overline{G}$ becomes a subgroup of $\Hol(\overline{N})$.
 We classify all irreducible solutions $(G,N)$ of this problem, showing in particular that every non-abelian composition factor of $G$ is isomorphic to the simple group of order $168$.
-As a consequence, we show that if $G$ is an insoluble regular subgroup of $\Hol(N)$ and the pair $(G,N)$ satisfies a certain minimality condition then $G$ has a soluble normal subgroup $K$ with $G/K$ isomorphic to the simple group of order $168$.
 Moreover, every maximal normal subgroup of $N$ has index $2$.